Escuela-dev/escuela.dev/src/content/blog/en/2024-11-trust-the-process.md

 ---
-title: "Trust the process"
+title: "Trust the process – Robert Greene"
-blogSlug: "2024-11-trust-the-process"
+blogSlug: "2024-11-trust-the-process-robert-greene"
-publishDate: "15 Nov 2024"
+publishDate: "19 Nov 2024"
-heroImage: "/blog-imgs/2024-11-trust-the-process.jpg"
+heroImage: "/blog-imgs/2024-11-trust-the-process-robert-greene.jpg"
-ogImage: "/blog-imgs/2024-11-trust-the-process.jpg"
+ogImage: "/blog-imgs/2024-11-trust-the-process-robert-greene.jpg"
-description: "From Robert Greene's 'The Daily Laws: 366 Meditations'"
+description: "From Robert Greene's 'The Daily Laws: 366 Meditations'.
+Learning something new, like the piano, starts with difficulty and confusion.
+With practice, we master the foundations, gain confidence and reach mastery."
 featured: true
 tags:
   - learning